trip5/Matrix-Fonts/README.md

 [Download](./8-series/MatrixClock-LightLetters8.bsd)

 ### MatrixClock-Light8
-The numbers have been shaved a bit, too
+The numbers have been shaved and stylized

 ![image](./8-series/MatrixClock-Light8.png)